docwho029/GarbageManagement-Alohomora-RoboHackit/README.md

 # Alohomora - A Garbage/Trash Management System

-A garbage disposal project for all.
+A garbage disposal project for all. (final completed version)